andyaiken/dojo/readme.md

 ![Player App](./public/screenshots/sessioncombat.png)

-It's also got built-in chat, die roll sharing, and the ability to show handouts (as images or PDFs) to your players.
+It's also got built-in chat, die roll sharing, and the ability to show handouts to your players.

 ![Chat](./public/screenshots/sessionchat.png)